The Act on Competition and Consumer Protection prevents concentration of undertakings, which may have negative effect on competition.

 Detailed conditions that should be met when reporting an intention of concentration along with a list of information and documents that should be submitted to the President of the UOKiK are given in the regulation concerning the intention of concentration of undertakings.

 Companies whose intention of concentration is subject to obligatory notification are required to withhold from concentration until a decision has been issued by President of the UOKiK or until the lapse of time within which such a decision is to be issued.

 Once launched, concentration procedures should be completed within two months.

 Buying an existing company, with an already established structure, can be a good way of expanding your business.

 Notification of an intention of concentration should be made by the undertaking performing the concentration.
 The following entities are required to submit a notification depending on the way that the undertakings intend to perform the merger:

-Undertakings that lodge applications in merger cases are obliged to pay a fee.
-If the fee is not paid, the President of the UOKiK President shall call on the applicant to pay the fee within 7 days.
-Non-payment of the fee shall mean that the application shall not be reviewed.
+Undertakings that lodge applications to initiate antitrust proceedings in concentration cases are obliged to pay a fee.
+If the fee is not paid, the President of the UOKiK shall call on the applicant to pay the fee within 7 days.
+A failure to pay the fee shall mean that the application shall not be reviewed.

 Office of Economic Innovation at Polish Chamber of Commerce created a website (inwestorzy.biz) which enables entrepreneurs: